-There are so many vast things in this world to experience and discuss, and there are so many positives to be seen outside of ourselves, about ourselves, and inside of ourselves.
-And, there is so much amazing music out there to listen to.
+There are so many millions of things in this world to experience and discuss.
+There are so many positives to be seen outside of ourselves, about ourselves, and inside of ourselves.
+And, there is so much amazing music out there to listen to, and talk about.

-Why waste time hating ourselves so much when there is so much else to do, feel, experience, and listen to?
+Why waste time hating ourselves, and our bodies, when there is so much else to do, feel, experience, and listen to?

 How about taking a day to not say, or think, anything ugly about ourselves and instead find something we love to experience, or talk about, instead?

 from the album, The Velvet Underground (1969)